 Habitat for Humanity Build Site: Join a group of about 10 people as we help Habitat for Humanity prepare a house for a local family in need.

-Habitat for Humanity ReStore (Adopted by Student Alumni Ambassadors): This group will be assisting ReStore staff with various landscaping projects around the ReStore grounds.
+Habitat for Humanity ReStore (Adopted by Student Alumni Ambassadors and MBA Alumni Board): This group will be assisting ReStore staff with various landscaping projects around the ReStore grounds.

 Horse Sense for Special Riders (Adopted by Kathy D's VUSM 200 course): This group will be helping with maintenance projects across the farm.
 We'll be deep cleaning and organizing supplies/tools, while also preparing facilities for another summer season.